-1) The person realizes even a brief lapse is not worth it and stops the episode, returning to recovery-oriented behavior.

-2) The person thinks the "controlled" use experiment was a success, but almost always that leads to heavier use shortly thereafter.
+- 1) The person realizes even a brief lapse is not worth it and stops the episode, returning to recovery-oriented behavior. - 2) The person thinks the "controlled" use experiment was a success, in that it was brief and minimal, but almost always that leads to heavier use shortly thereafter.